TheIrishBub/Elite-Calendar-View/README.md

 As of now, this project is Mac-only.
 As I progress, I do plan to work on a version for Windows users, as well.

+## Installation instructions:
-## Installation instructions (you must have python 3 installed):
+First, make sure you have python 3 installed.

-Clone this repo, and then run the following commands in the terminal:
+Next, clone this repo, and then run the following commands in the terminal:
 ```sh
 $ cd Elite-Calendar-View
 $ python3 -m venv venv